Hot Yoga in the Comfort of Your Home

 Put Your Own Sizzling Space Together

-Here’s a bonus tip: If you also intend to do hot yoga to de-stress, relax or meditate, it helps to surround your hot yoga space at home with healing stones and crystals.
+Here’s a bonus tip: If you also intend to do hot yoga to de-stress, relax, or meditate, it helps to surround your hot yoga space at home with healing stones and crystals.
 One of the best that you can use is rose quartz.
 Why so?
 Check out this article on rose quartz meaning.

 Introducing Yourself to the Workout

-Now, that you have the space, you need the know-how.
+Now that you have the space, you need the know-how.

-Remember that during the workout, excessive sweating and dehydration can occur without proper precautions.
+Remember that excessive sweating and dehydration can occur during the workout without proper precautions.
 It is crucial to maintain hydration throughout the process.
 Slow and patient movements will also help curb excessive sweating.

 Tips and Tricks for Hot Yoga

-In order to optimize your workout at home, utilize these tips:
+To optimize your workout at home, utilize these tips:

-• Drink water before, during, and after the session, to give your body time to absorb the hydration.
+- Drink water before, during, and after the session to give your body time to absorb the hydration.

-• Use a mirror during the session to ensure proper form.
+- Use a mirror during the session to ensure proper form.

-• Wear loose or flexible clothing like harem pants that do not limit movement.
+- Wear loose or flexible clothing like harem pants that do not limit movement.

-• Supplement your water with electrolytes, such as potassium and sodium, as you lose so much of these when you sweat.
+- Supplement your water with electrolytes, such as potassium and sodium, as you lose so much of these when you sweat.

 Wrap-Up